dataforseo/TypeScriptClient/docs/interfaces/IMerchantGoogleProductSpecTaskPostRequestInfo.md

 > `optional` **product\_id**: `string`

-Defined in: main.ts:188910
+Defined in: main.ts:189294

-product ID
-required field
-unique product identifier in Google Shopping you can receive the product_id by making a separate request to the Google Shopping Products endpoint learn more about the parameter in this help center guide
+unique product identifier on Google Shopping required field if data_docid is not specified you can get this value for a certain product by making a separate request to the Google Shopping Products endpoint
+example:
+4485466949985702538
+learn more about the parameter in this help center guide

 ***